 Our new Hybrid House solution is a two-room home built with a mix of traditional materials: adobe blocks, cement blocks, and wood.
 This solution is partially subsidized which means that beneficiary families are asked to contribute towards the cost of materials and provide labor such as preparing adobe blocks, among other tasks.

 Before partnering with Home for a Home and Habitat Guatemala, María’s family used to live at her parents’ house, in one small room built out of adobe blocks, wood and dirt flooring.
 That house is was also shared with more than seven relatives.
 When asked how she feels about her new home, María answers, “I feel happy to have our own house.
-We are able to do what we want, we have more space too; we feel safe and content with it.”
+Soon, we will be able to do what we want, we have more space too; we feel content with it.”

 As part of the Hybrid House Programs, families also receive a latrine and a smokeless stove.
 This helps them improve their health by giving them adequate access to proper sanitation and a smoke free environment.
 María used to cook over an open fire on the floor.
 The new smokeless stove will help them improved their the families health, since the smoke is no longer inside their house.
 Previously, the family did not own a latrine and would to go to the woods.
 Now, that they have a safe and hygienic place for their basic needs.